salaboy/from-monolith-to-k8s/README.md

 I encourage people to follow the workshop in their own clusters to experience the usage of these tools, their issues and their strengths.

 This workshop is divided into the following sections:
-- Installation and Getting Started
+- Installation and Getting Started(#installation-and-getting-started)
-- Scenario
-- Running a Cloud-Native Conference Application
+- Running a Cloud-Native Conference Application(#running-a-cloud-native conference-application)
-- Refactoring and improving our applications
+- Business Monitoring and Cloud-Native Orchestration(#business-monitoring-and-cloud-native-orchestration)

 # Installation and Getting Started